bennidi/mbassador/README.md

 <h2>Roadmap</h2>
+Check the issues marked with label enhancement.
+Comment if you would like to see the feature in a future release.
+Please understand that I have limited time to include new features and that I will focus on stability and cleaner APIs.
+Adding features only works well with well designed and thoroughly tested components especially with all this multi-threaded code and I am still not 100 percent happy with the existing test coverage.

-+ Spring integration with support for conditional message dispatch in transactional context (dispatch only after successful commit etc.).
+Planned for release:Spring integration with support for conditional message dispatch in transactional context (dispatch only after successful commit etc.).
 Currently in beta, see <a href="https://github.com/bennidi/mbassador-spring">this</a> repository